beasty79/attractor_api/README.md

 def main():
     # Create an array of values following a sinewave (period = 1)
+    # works jsut the same as np.linspace(start, end, n)
+    # similar function are cosspace, bpmspace
     a = sinspace(0, 1, 100)

     # Initialize the main renderer